Kranf99/IOKranf/README.md

 The file "example1_tron.html" shows how to create a simple "TRON" game (also known as "SNAKE" game), to get you started!

 Who will be the first one to make a Tetris game?

+Don't forget to "fork" this repository to get an update when I'll be adding new content!

 # Quick Start Guide